nix-community/nixpkgs-terraform-providers-bin/README.md

 ### Flakes

-Pretty much the same as above but using `nixpkgs-terraform-providers.legacyPackages.${system}` instead of `numtide-terraform-providers`.
+Pretty much the same as above but using `nixpkgs-terraform-providers-bin.legacyPackages.${system}` instead of `numtide-terraform-providers`.

 ## Maintenance